test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

      ``"PACKAGEDOC" : "./packagedoc"``

   This is the path to a folder, in which all further documentation related files are placed.
-The path has to be relative!
-Reference is the position of
-  ``genpackagedoc.py``.
-This is hard coded internally.
-The relative path itself can be any one./ But it is required that within this folder the configuration file for the documentation build process
+In case of the path is relative, the reference is the position of ``genpackagedoc.py``.
+It is required that within this folder the configuration file for the documentation build process

      ``packagedoc_config.json``